jewelry

 Delizza & Elster - 1947 - 1990

 Delizza and Elster manufactured jewelry of the highest quality.
-Always very solidly made this company unfortunately never signed their pieces but did paper label a line called Juliana in the late 60's.
+Always very solidly made this company unfortunately never signed their pieces but did paper label a line called Juliana in the late 60s.
 More and more is known about this company's jewelry thanks to the efforts of several studious dealers and the company founder himself.
-D and E's secret ingredient was the extra helping of fabulousness they put into every piece.

 Dior, Christian - 1947 - Present